EducationPerfect/protobuf-nuget/README.md

-# Protobuf NuGet Generator
+# Protobuf NuGet GitHub Actions

-This action generates Nuget Packages out of Protobuf files.
+This repository contains pack and publish action to generate Nuget Packages out of Protobuf files and publish them.

+---
+# Pack
+The pack action has the following inputs:

 ## Inputs